jniluo15/jbcs_git_basics/README.md

 - `git pull origin dev` (this should come back clean, but it is good practice to pull before pushing)
 - `git push origin price-fix` to create a new branch on GitLab

-**GOTCHA:**  Branches can be created off any other branch.
-Be sure you are on the branch that you want to branch off of before creating a new branch!

 ***
 ### Merging Our New Feature into the Dev branch